confluentinc/cp-docker-images/docs/installation/clustered-deployment.rst

       Produced 42 messages.

-   It looked like things were successfully written, but let's try reading the messages back using the Console Consumer and make sure they're all accounted for.
+   It looked like things were successfully written, but here you can try reading the messages back using the Console Consumer and make sure they're all accounted for.

    .. codewithvars:: bash